 Want to maximize your performance even when the waves are less than perfect?
-The Highline is a new High Performance Shortboard that we have developed with feedback from Jack Freestone, John, Nathan and Ivan Florence, Tyler Wright, Nic Von Rupp and the majority of our junior team riders over the past year.
+Pyzel's Highline is a new High-Performance Shortboard that we have developed with feedback from Jack Freestone, John, Nathan and Ivan Florence, Tyler Wright, Nic Von Rupp and the majority of our junior team riders over the past year.

 The Highline's rocker is slightly flatter, nose and tail, and thus tends to hold more speed in weaker waves and carry speed through flatter waves more easily, while still having enough rocker to allow for easy vertical surfing.
 Additionally the Highline stock sizing has a bit more width and volume per size (most are about half to 1 litre more volume) so that adds float and carry in smaller waves.
 To put it simply the Highline is a great high-performance board for good to below-average waves.
 It will help you make the most of your everyday surfs and elevate your surfing performance.
 We recommend you ride it at anywhere from an inch under to an inch over your height and at your favourite performance surfboard dims and volume.